 - Google Slides: Similar to Google Docs, Google Slides allows students to individually or collaboratively create presentation slides.
 Google Slides is also increasingly used to generate quick ideas and brainstorming, with each student or group of students having one slide.

-Here are some ideas that are relevant to an ELA classroom.
+Here are some online discussion ideas that are relevant to an ELA classroom.

 1. Give each student online access to one of two (contrasting) two-page biographies of the same real person.